yzerlaut/graphs/README.md

 ## Settings

 You can specifiy different environments corresponding to different visualization settings.

+For example the setting to produce the above is the when `graph_env` is called with the `"manuscript"` argument is the following:
 ```
 ENVIRONMENTS = {
     'manuscript': {
-	'fontsize':10,
+	'fontsize':9,
+	'default_color':'k',
+        'single_plot_size':(28., 20.), # mm
+        'hspace_size':12., # mm
+        'wspace_size':16., # mm
+        'left_size':16., # mm
+        'right_size':4., # mm
+        'top_size':4., # mm
+        'bottom_size':20., # mm
     },
-    'dark_notebook': {
+    'screen': {
+        'size_factor': 1.5,
     }
 }
 ```

+An additional setting `"screen"` has only a "size_factor" key, so it takes the settings of the "manuscript" and expands everything by a factor 1.5 for the display on the screen.

 ## Features